damiendart/notes/computer.markdown

   - Applications I put in a _bin_ folder in my user profile folder:
     [FlippyWindow][15] (once I've compiled it), [gVim][16],
     [ngrok][17], and [PuTTY][18].
-  - Applications I don't use anymore:
+  - Applications I don't need or use anymore:
-    - [f.lux][19], as there's a similar built-in feature called Night Light that appeared with the Creators Update.
+    - [f.lux][19], as there's a similar built-in feature called Night Light that appeared with the Creators Update; and
+    - [Geforce Experience][20].

 [3]: <https://1password.com/>
 [4]: <http://www.adobe.com/uk/>